joxa/joxa/index.md

 ---

 __Joxa is a small semantically clean, functional lisp__.
-It is a general-purpose language encouraging interactive development that encourages a functional programming style, and simplifies multithreaded programming.
+It is a general-purpose language encouraging interactive development and a functional programming style.
 Joxa runs on the Erlang Virtual Machine.
-Like other Lisps, Joxa treats code as data and has a full unhygienic macro system.
+Like other Lisps, Joxa treats code as data and has a full (unhygienic) macro system.

 Joxa (pronounced 'jocksah') isn't Erlang, though its very compatible.
 Its not Clojure though there is plenty of shared